ashleve/lightning-hydra-template/README.md

 ## 📌&nbsp;&nbsp;Introduction

-This template tries to be as general as possible - you can easily delete any unwanted features from the pipeline or rewire the configuration, by modifying behavior in [src/train.py](src/train.py).
+This template tries to be as general as possible.
+It integrates many different MLOps tools.

 > Effective usage of this template requires learning of a couple of technologies: [PyTorch](https://pytorch.org), [PyTorch Lightning](https://www.pytorchlightning.ai) and [Hydra](https://hydra.cc).
 Knowledge of some experiment logging framework like [Weights&Biases](https://wandb.com), [Neptune](https://neptune.ai) or [MLFlow](https://mlflow.org) is also recommended.

 **Why you should use it:** it allows you to rapidly iterate over new models/datasets and scale your projects from small single experiments to hyperparameter searches on computing clusters, without writing any boilerplate code.
 To my knowledge, it's one of the most convenient all-in-one technology stack for Deep Learning research.
 Good starting point for reproducing papers, kaggle competitions or small-team research projects.
 It's also a collection of best practices for efficient workflow and reproducibility.

 **Why you shouldn't use it:** this template is not fitted to be a production environment, should be used more as a fast experimentation tool.
+Apart from that, Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).
 Also, even though Lightning is very flexible, it's not well suited for every possible deep learning task.
 See [#Limitations](#limitations) for more.

 ### Why PyTorch Lightning?